David Chung

 But the pattern is already clear:

-Send cheap work to cheap models.
-Keep strategic judgment in the main context.
+Send cheap work to cheap workers.
+Keep the hard calls on the expensive bench.
 Stop paying to reread noise.
 Verify before you believe.
-Save the decisions where future-you can find them.
+File the decisions where future-you can find them.

 Simple systems beat expensive improvisation.